|Nutritional Guidelines (per serving)|

 How Strong Are These Lemon Drop Shots?

-No matter how you prepare it, the Lemon Drop is not a weak shot.
-And that's the point, isn't it?
-This shooter is designed to be fun and, quite honestly, get you just a little drunk.
-Take it easy and pace yourself or you might end up with one of those nasty hangovers in the morning.
+No matter how you prepare it, the lemon drop is not a weak shot.
+This shot is designed to be fun and can get you drunk fast.
+Take it easy and pace yourself, or you might end up with one of those nasty hangovers.

 If you opt for one of the straight, bite-the-lemon shots above—a straight shot of vodka—your drink will be as strong as the liquor's proof, which is typically 80 proof (40 percent ABV).
 Should you choose to shake up one of the mixed shooters, you're looking at a slightly weaker drink because of dilution.
 As you can see below, a few seconds in the shaker makes a difference:

 - Lemon drop with a sugar cube: 15 percent ABV (30 proof)